-Our current work within this region involves restoring and reconnecting fragmented habitats in the section of Gondwana Link between the Stirling Ranges and Fitzgerald River National Parks.
+Our work in the region involves restoring and reconnecting fragmented habitats between the Stirling Range and Fitzgerald River National Parks.

 The project was the first of its kind in Australia and is operating in a global biodiversity hotspot.
 It brings together many partners with complementary skills that benefit the environment and local and regional communities.